-Virginia Republicans kill bill giving Indian tribes role in reviewing development on ancestral lands
+Virginia Republicans kill bill giving Indian tribes a role in reviewing development on ancestral lands

 The proposed law “just means giving tribes a seat at table to offer concerns or information.
 Agencies still have full authority to move forward over the objections of the tribe,” Marion Werkheiser, a lawyer representing six of the seven tribes, told the House committee last month.

 While Werkheiser said she was disappointed by Wednesday’s outcome, she noted that two other bills supported by Virginia’s native tribes are advancing through the General Assembly.
-One — House Bill 1136 — would set up a commission to update state code to reflect federal recognition of Virginia’s tribes.
+One — H.B.
+1136 — would set up a commission to update state code to reflect federal recognition of Virginia’s tribes.
 That bill cleared the House and is slated to come before the Senate by the end of the week.

-Another — Senate Bill 31 — would make the tribes eligible for grants from the Virginia Land Conservation Fund.
+Another — S.B.
+31 — would make the tribes eligible for grants from the Virginia Land Conservation Fund.